Rockingham Free Public Library

 Rockingham Free Public Library is one of four Carnegie Libraries in the state of Vermont.
 The building, in Bellows Falls, Vermont, a village of Rockingham, Vermont, was designed by Boston architects McLean & Wright in Classical Revival style.
 The Carnegie grant was offered in 1905.
 The town took a while to decide on allocating matching funds.
 The library officially opened on November 23, 1909.
 A children's annex was added to the building in 1929.
 In 2003 a new entryway and elevator were added for improved accessibility.

-Early History
+Early history

 Prior to this building being built, the Rockingham Free Public Library occupied a room in the lower floor of the town's opera house.
-Before that, there was a subscription library founded in October 28, 1799, as the Rockingham Library Society.
+Before that, there was a subscription library founded on October 28, 1799, as the Rockingham Library Society.
 The book collection moved around town occupying a room in the town's first high school, and a local drug store.
 The town's first public library card was issued in 1888.